kfactory vs gdsfactory

 kfactory is based on KLayout and therefore has quite a few fundamental differences to gdsfactory.

-A Components in gdsfactory corresponds to a KCell in kfactory.
+A Component in gdsfactory corresponds to a KCell in kfactory.
 ComponentReference is represented in kfactory as an Instance.

 KCLayout / KCell / Instance

 KLayout uses a Layout object as a base.
 Cells (and KCells) must have a Layout as a base, they cannot work without one.
-Therefore a KCell will always be attached to a KCLayout which is an extension of a Layout object. kfactory provides a default KCLayout objecti kfactory.kcl which all KCells not specifying another KCLayout in the constructor will use.
+Therefore a KCell will always be attached to a KCLayout which is an extension of a layout object.
+Kfactory provides a default KCLayout objective kfactory.kcl which all KCells not specifying another KCLayout in the constructor will use.

-This KCLayout object contains all KCells and also keeps track of layers.
+This KCLayout object contains all the KCells and also keeps track of the layers.

-Similar as a KCell cannot exist without a KCLayout, an Instance cannot exist without being part of a KCell.
+Similar to the KCell,which cannot exist without a KCLayout, an instance cannot exist without being part of a KCell.
 It must be created through the KCell

 Layers

-kfactory also provides an enum class LayerEnum to do the mapping to the (default) KCLayout.
-This can either be done in the standard enum way
+kfactory also provides an enum class LayerEnum to do the mapping for the (default) KCLayout.
+This can be done in the standard enum way

 LayerEnum